bardackx/Jhpp/README.md

 ```

 ## How to use Jhpp
-The primary class to use is Gson which you can just create by calling `new Jhpp()`.
+The primary class to use is Jhpp which you can just create by calling `new Jhpp()`.

 ### From properties example